jsoumelidis/zend-sf-di-config/README.md

   service; i.e., for services that do not require arguments to the constructor.
   The key and service name may be the same; if they are not, the name is treated as an alias.
-- `factories`: an associative array that maps a service name to a factory class name or a callable function name or a static method callable string or array.
-Closures, objects implementing __invoke() method and callables of type [(object), 'method'] are currently not supported.
-Factory classes must be instantiable without arguments, and callable once instantiated (i.e., implement the `__invoke()` method).
+- `factories`: an associative array that maps a service name to a factory class name, or any callable.
+Factory classes must be instantiable without arguments, and callable once instantiated (i.e., implement the __invoke() method).
 - `aliases`: an associative array that maps an alias to a service name (or another alias).
 - `delegators`: an associative array that maps service names to lists of